Autistic Adventures in Gut Repair, Diet Change, and Embracing Change

 I love spending time in nature, especially wilderness.
 It is a constant thorn in my side that it’s so hard if not impossible to find outdoor gear that isn’t actually harming the environment I love… and isn’t harming me, or causing harm to others like me.

 Most of us who have autism have heightened sensory perception for one or more senses.
 We may see more differentiations in colours.
 If we aren’t tone deaf, we often have perfect pitch.
 We often notice smells faster than anyone else being exposed.
-We may feel the seams and tags in our clothing the way other non-autistics might notice a new shoe rubbing a blister.
+We may feel the seams and tags in our clothing the way non-autistics might notice a new shoe rubbing a blister.

 Many modern warehouse-type stores are a sensory nightmare when you’re taking in more sensory information, from the echoing spaces and background “muzak” to the flickering fluorescent lights; from the massive, mapless layouts to the milling crowds; and from the toxic, synthetic “new smell” fabric finishes to the “air freshener” in the bathrooms.